 A moment of silence for how powerful that statement is.

 Case and point, my breakup (you bet I’m going to over-analyze it until it’s no longer applicable).
 I can’t change the outcome.
-He wanted out because his family felt like I didn’t like them (albeit not true, just didn’t understand a lot of how they approached the word/interactions with other people, myself included).
+He wanted out because his family felt like I didn’t like them (albeit not true, just didn’t understand a lot of how they approached the world/interactions with other people, myself included).

 He wanted out because I still think he has a lot of personal growth to work on that couldn’t be facilitated if I was there stepping in to help him.